Salamander-Tech-Hub/landing-page-v2/README.md

 ### 3. Judging Criteria
 Your website will be evaluated based on:

-1. **Identity** - Does the website embody the vision of the Salamander Tech Hub Community?
+1. **Identity** - Does the website embody the brand, vision, and plan of the Salamander Community?
 2. **Specialness** - Does the website have something about it that makes it unique?
 3. **UI/UX** - Does the website look good, and does it appear well-formed on both mobile and web?
 4. **Completeness** - Does the website and its parts work the way they are intended to?